 I’ve been a big fan of the M-PRO 7 cleaning solvent and even have one of their bore snakes and it’s great.
 The guys at M-PRO7 have some real world combat experience and have taken everything they’ve learned over the years and made a terrific product.

 A good bore snake will cost you about $25 each.
 This is why this bore snake kit is a good option because you get several bore snakes and cleaning solvents.

 If you were to purchase everything separately, you’d be spending almost double what you would spend on a kit.
 Then the only question is, what’s the best bore snake kit?

 You can see the quality of their brushes are second to none.
 I really like how the brass wires are woven into the material.

-This is the best gun snake kit we could find that offers the option for all three types of firearms AND it comes with two bottles of cleaning solvent.
+This is the best gun snake kit comes with two bottles of cleaning solvent as well.
 The M-Pro 7 Gun Oil LPX is what I use to protect my gun after cleaning and it’s been tested to be a better protectant that most of the ones out there.
 There have been several tests that I’ve read about where they spray a gun with salt water after spraying it with a gun protector, and only the M-PRO oil protected the gun.